marchanyanehu/diploma_v1/docs/AI_PROMPTS.md

 Execution model (current):
 - LLM is used to propose examples and generate regex.
+- **Schema extraction returns LLM-extracted data directly** with properly associated fields.
+Regex is generated and validated for caching purposes only.
-- **Only regex matches are returned**.
-If regex generation or matching fails, the field is marked unavailable (no LLM fallback).
+- Single-field extraction returns regex matches only.
+If regex generation or matching fails, the field is marked unavailable.
-- Schema extraction also returns regex-only results (LLM output is used only to seed regex generation).
+- Regex patterns are **validated against LLM output** before caching - patterns must achieve ≥60% match rate.

 This architecture means **page size doesn't matter** - a 10MB page works just as well as a 10KB page; regex runs locally on the full captured content.